mattdoescode/FishProject/readme.md

 ## Why Yolo V3? and SORT

-Real time low processing requirements
+Designed for real time tracking.
+Has tracking results similar to other image processing frameworks but is up to 4 times faster.

 ## Improvements to be made